-The continued inclusion of Dylan Hartley in the England starting XV, let alone his choice as Captain, is still stirring debate up and down the country ahead of the resumption of the Nat West 6 Nations this weekend.
-Following defeat by Scotland, and with France looming, can Eddie Jones really continue to put his faith in a player who has clearly lost form for club and country and is regularly replaced early in games?
+The continued inclusion of Dylan Hartley in the England starting XV, let alone his choice as Captain, was becoming controversial, and is still stirring debate up and down the country ahead of the resumption of the upcoming Autumn Internationals.
+Following defeat by Scotland, France and Ireland, and a series defeat to South Africa can Eddie Jones really continue to put his faith in a player who had clearly lost form for club and country and is regularly replaced early in games?

 Even former England Internationals are beginning to question his wisdom with ex Captain Lawrence Dallaglio commenting –